ambertan77/ip/docs/README.md

 ## Data file in hard disk

 The task list will be saved inside a file on your hard disk.
-In the folder containing the `bob.jar` file, a sub-folder called `data` will be created and will contain a `data.txt` file.
+In the folder containing the `bob.jar` file, a sub-folder called `data` will be created and will contain a `tasks.txt` file.
 The most updated task list will be saved here.

-When you re-run the `bob.jar` file and command `list`, Bob will output the all the tasks in the `data.txt` file.
+When you re-run the `bob.jar` file and command `list`, Bob will output the all the tasks in the `tasks.txt` file.

 ### Format in which tasks are saved
 One line represents information about one specific task.
 The different attributes of the task are separated by a slash.